PeteHaitch/phd_thesis/markdown/introduction.md

 ### DNA methylation in mammals
 DNA methylation is essential for normal development in mammals, such as human and mouse (__REFERENCE__).
 My thesis focuses on DNA methylation in humans (_Homo sapiens_) but much of the material in this section is true for other mammals.

 The typical site of DNA methylation is at the C5 carbon position of a cytosine nucleotide.
 This modified cytosine is called _5-Methylcytosine_ or _5mC_. [__FIGURE__](http://en.wikipedia.org/wiki/File:5-Methylcytosine.svg) shows the structure of 5mC.

+At the level of single-stranded DNA, methylation is a binary event: a cytosine is either methylated or unmethylated.
+For double-stranded DNA, methylation is usually symmetric across the two strands (_strand symmetric_) although _hemimethylation_ does occur.
+Within a diploid cell a particular cytosine may be unmethylated or methylated on both homologous chromosomes or methylated on one chromosome and unmethylated on the other.
+While the former that is more common, examples of the latter case, such as _allele-specific methylation_ and _genomic imprinting_, are of considerable biological interest (__SOURCE/EXAMPLES__).

-In mammalian genomes, most cytosines are unmethylated except for those at the _CpG dinucleotide_.
+In mammalian genomes, most cytosines are unmethylated except for those at the _CpG dinucleotide_, which is usually strand-symmetric.
 I explain the importance of CpG dinucleotides in the next section.

 ### CpG dinucleotides